testing-library/native-testing-library-docs/docs/cheat-sheet.md

 ---
 id: cheat-sheet
-title: Cheat Sheet
+title: Printable Cheat Sheet
 sidebar_label: Cheat Sheet
 ---

-## Printable Cheat Sheet

 There is a printable one-page cheat sheet available for you to download.
-It is intended to be a reference of the most commonly used functionality in `native-testing-library`, but is not a complete reference guide.
-Keep a copy of it on your desk to quickly take a peek at the most commonly used functionality for this library!
+It is intended to be a quick reference for `native-testing-library`, but is not a complete API glossary or guide.
+Keep a copy of it on your desk to quickly take a peek at the most commonly used functionality!

 [Download the cheat sheet][cheatsheet]